prototypefund/Digital_Bargeld-docs/api-merchant.rst

   **Request:**

   :query order_id: order id that should be used for the payment
-  :query contract_url: FIXME-FLORIAN
   :query instance: *Optional*.
 Instance used for the payment.
-Defaults to the instance named "default".
+Defaults to the instance with identifier "default".
-  :query resource_url: *Optional*.
-A resource URL that allows the wallet to identify whether it has already paid for this resource.
-    Typically corresponds to the fulfillment URL.
   :query session_id: *Optional*.
 Session ID that the payment must be bound to.
 If not specified, the payment is not session-bound.
-  :query session_sig: *Optional*.
-Signature from the wallet to prove that it paid with the given session_id.
-Not specified
-    if the wallet has not paid yet or still has to replay payment to bound the payment to the session id.

   **Response:**